-Two RV Gypsies: Full-Time RVers
+The Two RV Gypsies: Full-Time RVers

-The two RV Gypsies learned about ore docks and more
+learned about ore docks and more

 when they visited Lake Shore Boulevard

-and Presque Isle Harbor, in Marquette, Michigan
+and Presque Isle Harbor in Marquette, Michigan

 September 9, 2015